mvaganov/CmdLineAsteroids/notes.md

 ### voice
 We should start using the 2D vector concept now, in this rectangle drawing code.

 I'll be doing more of this kind of code refactoring during my tutorial, but not nearly as much as I did while writing the game for myself.
+Which brings up an important point.
-Real programmers constantly rewrite their own code, often renaming variables, and adding or removing new code structures for many different reasons.
+Real programmers constantly refactor their own code, renaming variables, and changing code structures for many reasons, especially to make their code require less effort to understand.
-Know that this tutorial is the result of lots of such rewrites, and I have minimized the rerwites to be easier on you.
+If you're new to programming, know that this is how all big projects are written: one step at a time, with lots of refactoring, and tests between changes.
-If you are new to programming, you need to know that this is how big projects are written: one step at a time, with lots of rewrites, and tests between changes.
+This habit is almost as important as debugging if you want to write complex software like realtime simulations, so I'll be show some examples of it on purpose.
-I sincerely apologize for speeding it up my development process.
-Please learn what you can from my compressed examples, and do pause and rewind the video for yourself as needed.
+Learn what you can from my refactoring examples.
+I apologize for backtracking, and hope that you'll pause and rewind the video as needed.

 Notice that I made a new `DrawRectangle` function, and I'm using the old `DrawRectangle` function in this new one.
+This is also called "overloading" the function.

 ### scene
 black background with dark-gray grid, 10x10 squares